How the Government Mortgage Bailout Affected the Economy and You

 Third, it made it easier for you to get mortgages and loans for cars, furniture and consumer electronics.
 The Libor rate return to its normal level.
 That made loans less expensive so that more people could qualify for them.
 Consumer purchases began rising again, and that boosted economic growth.
 In addition, people started buying houses again, which allowed housing prices to stabilize.

 The bailout funds created the Homeowner Affordable Refinance Program.
 That helped the housing market a little.
 It allowed 810,000 credit-worthy homeowners to refinance with lower mortgage rates.
 Only 57,171 were more than 5 percent upside-down in their mortgages.
 It could have helped more people, but banks cherry-picked applicants.
+They refused to consider those with lower equity, even though they were guaranteed by Fannie Mae or Freddie Mac.
+That's because they avoided the paperwork involved with mortgage insurance.

 In 2012, $35 billion of the bailout funded the Homeowner Affordable Modification Program.
 It helped homeowners avoid foreclosure by modifying their mortgages.
 HAMP used $12 billion of bailout funds in 2013.